Schneegans/Fly-Pie/README.md

 While the default menu may give you the opportunity to play around with Fly-Pie, you will have to define your own menus!

 The configuration dialog of Fly-Pie has three pages.
 On the first page you can define its **appearance**, on the second you can **define your own menus**.
+The last one... well, we will come to this later!

 With the play-button you can always open a **live-preview** of your menu.
-You should absolutely **avoid putting more than twelve items** into a submenu.
-Four, six, maybe eight are good numbers.
+Just play around with the options, most of it should be more or less self-explanatory.

 ### Fly-Pie's D-Bus Interface

-Fly-Pie has a D-Bud interface which allows not only to open configured menus via the commandline, but also to open completly custom menus defined with a JSON string.
+Fly-Pie has a D-Bus interface which allows not only to open configured menus via the commandline, but also to open completely custom-made menus defined with a JSON string.

 #### Opening Menu Configured with the Menu Editor